Master in Law

 Students enrolled in the program’s specialized curriculum will gain a solid understanding of how the U.S. legal system functions in general as well as specific knowledge of the law in their areas of interest.

-Students in the program complete eight courses and may tailor their coursework to reflect their interests.
+Students in the program complete eight courses and may tailor some of their coursework to reflect their interests.
 First, they receive a broad and deep education in law through ML foundation classes.
-Second, they may select courses from Penn Law’s upper level law curriculum where they will sit alongside and interact with students training to practice law, enriching the experiences for all students in the classroom.
+Second, they select courses from Penn Law’s upper level JD curriculum where they will sit alongside and interact with students training to practice law, enriching the experiences for all students in the classroom.

 Because ML students take courses both with JD students and other professionals and students from around the University, all students benefit as they develop a rich and diverse professional network comprised of both future attorneys and professionals in many diverse fields.